 Methods of supporting the health of the eyelids will vary based on the severity of the condition and the severity of any blockages.
 When inflammation is severe, it’s best for meibomian gland expression to be performed by a doctor, optometrist or ophthalmologist, who has experience doing so.
 For milder cases, there are a couple things you can do at home to help unclog the meibomian glands.
 For some people, one type of treatment will be enough, but for others, a complete regimen is needed to alleviate their symptoms.
 Here is a list of things you can do to unclog your meibomian glands at home:

 Most doctors recommend applying a warm compress to the eyes every day, followed by a lid hygiene routine.
 Although you can use a washcloth and hot water, that’s super tedious and never works well.
-We recommend purchasing the Heyedrate Warm Compress Eye Mask and heating it in the microwave for 20 seconds.
+We recommend purchasing the MediViz Warm Compress Eye Mask with Removable Cover and heating it in the microwave for 20 seconds.
 Place it over the eyes and keep the compress on the eyes for 10-15 minutes.
 Adjust the heat as necessary to suit your comfort levels, however keep in mind that the heat is what is causing the blockages to dissolve.
 You can also gently massage the mask into your eyes to stimulate the glands during compression, just make sure to do this gently.
 We recommend using a warm compress after removing makeup but before your eyelid hygiene regimen (more on this below).

 Lid hygiene is the number one most important step!
 Here are some of the main steps: